go-spatial/atlante/atlante/filestore/s3/README.md

 * `end_point` (string) : [optional] ("") the aws end point
 * `aws_access_key_id` (string) [optional] aws key
 * `aws_secret_access_key` (string) [optional] aws secret key

+## Credential chain

+If the `aws_access_key_id` and `aws_secret_access_key` are not set, then the [credential provider chain](http://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html) will be used.
+The provider chain supports multiple methods for passing credentials, one of which is setting environment variables.